 One of the primary reasons we recommend learning to fly on a low-cost toy drone is that they do not offer an abundance of autonomous flight modes.
 There is no doubt that autonomy, especially the ability for a GPS-enabled drone to hover perfectly in place, makes flying extremely easy.
 In truth, almost anyone can fly the DJI Mavic Pro – tap the button to take off, it hovers with extreme accuracy, then press the button to land almost exactly where you took off.

 Using the Mavic Pro for your first flight is so simple, but what did you learn?
 More important, what will you do if those AI features fail?
 Once again, practice is the key to future successful flights, over-dependence on AI is not practice.

 Where is the sun?

 The general idea for many of us is to capture great photos and videos from the sky, this is fantastic, but remember that basic photography rules apply.
 For the vast majority of drones, your source of light for image capture is the sun.
 That bright orange ball is both amazing and destructive when it comes to cameras, and with any sort of cloud, lighting inconsistencies can ruin your shot.
 This is a reality, we just have to work with it, my advice is to take a moment to plan your flight before you take off.

 Related reading: DJI Mavic Pro camera review

-Shooting while facing the sun can be a problem for contrast with a bright sky and dark ground, shooting with the sun on your side can put some weird shadows on object or cause flares on the lens of your camera.
+Shooting while facing the sun can be a problem for contrast with a bright sky and dark ground, shooting with the sun on your side can put some weird shadows on objects or cause flares on the lens of your camera.
 Shooting with the sun behind you is ideal, just then be aware of the shadow of your drone; it can get into frame, which I think is cool, but you may not.